 - provides a more connected community and some great friends for both parents and children

 - helps reduce traffic congestion around the school gates with fewer cars on the road

 - it’s a great start to the day and the exercise before school boosts concentration.

 Auckland Transport takes an active role in supporting the WSB groups from setting up the walking bus, showing safe routes to your school and providing funding for rewards and incentives throughout the year.
 They also support the WSB and provide guidelines for walkers around children’s behaviour, which the children pledge to follow, and an adult to child ratio.
 If each caregiver commits to walking one day a week to school (you walk 1 day, your child can walk up to 5 days) the supervision is shared, the ratios are usually met and everyone benefits!

-Please let us know if you are interested in joining one of our existing WSBs or setting up a new one.
+Please let us know if you are interested in our existing WSB or setting up a new one.
 The office can also put you in contact with a current parent volunteer to discuss how it all works